sgmurphy/wordpress-plugins/testimonial-free/readme.txt

 == Changelog ==

+= 3.1.2 - Aug 28, 2024 =
+* New: The Rating Star Fill Color and Empty Color option
+* New: The Gap between Rating Stars option.
+* New: The Rating Star Font Size option.
+* Improved: The plugin backend options have been enhanced.
+* Improved: The Layout Preset option was placed at the top of the manage view page.
+* Improved: The Carousel Style was placed after the Layout Preset option.
+* Improved: The How To Use Shortcode section moved to the right side of the page.
+* Improved: The rating options were moved to a sub-section called Star Rating.
+* Improved: The Swipe to Slide option was renamed to the MouseWheel option.
+* Fix: The testimonial date issue in the case of export-import testimonials.
+* Fix The grid layout item padding issue when the border is used.

 = 3.1.1 - Aug 09, 2024 =
 * New: Testimonial Form Block feature.
 * Updated: The language (.pot) file.